sunmockyang/zero-point-three/content/sections/03-Manel.md

 “I never want to see you again,” cried her mother.

-So the little girl was disowned.
+So the girl was disowned.

 ---